Polycrisis: Philosophical and existential dimensions

 Some scholars frame the polycrisis in philosophical and existential terms.
 For example, Vanessa Machado de Oliveira, in Hospicing Modernity, highlights limits to human control and emphasizes the importance of acknowledging ecological and biological constraints.
 Such perspectives challenge the anthropocentric and individualistic assumptions which have long been central to Western culture.

+Counter-narrative

+The term "polytunity" is not another expression of crises, but a counter-narrative that replaces the Western-centric, fear-driven framing behind the "polycrisis" narrative with a focus on agency and transformation, especially in the global majority and Gen Z. It was featured by the World Economic Forum in 2026.

-Typology of interconnected crises
+Other expressions of interconnected crises

-Several scholars distinguish between different forms or “layers” of crisis within the broader polycrisis framework.
-These typologies highlight how crises vary in scope, duration, and structural impact, yet often overlap to create more complex systemic challenges.
+These are alternative ways of expressing "polycrisis", distinguishing between different forms or layers of crisis.
+While highlighting how crises vary in scope, duration, and structural impact, their common focus is on naming the problem—overlapping crises that create systemic, even paralyzing challenges—rather than on solutions.

 Permacrisis

 A permacrisis refers to a prolonged state of instability where crises do not fully resolve but become quasi-permanent conditions.
 This term has been used to describe enduring situations such as chronic socioeconomic inequalities, continuous environmental degradation, or a perceived global democratic decline.
-Because permacrises tend to normalize persistent disruption, they can engender fatigue among institutions and the public, reducing both the political will and the societal capacity to enact long-term solutions.
+It was declared the Collins Dictionary Word of the Year in 2022, amidst a period of inflation and political instability in Western Europe.
+While the "permacrisis" names the prolonged nature of crisis, the narrative does not call for transformation or bring attention to movements of change.
+Because the term tends to normalize persistent disruption, it can engender fatigue among institutions and the public, reducing both the political will and the societal capacity to enact long-term solutions.